open5e/open5e/content/srd/traps.md

 Mechanical trap

-When a creature steps on a hidden pressure plate, poison-­‐‑tipped darts shoot from spring-­‐‑loaded or pressurized tubes cleverly embedded in the surrounding walls.
+When a creature steps on a hidden pressure plate, poison---tipped darts shoot from spring---loaded or pressurized tubes cleverly embedded in the surrounding walls.
 An area might include multiple pressure plates, each one rigged to its own set of darts.

-The tiny holes in the walls are obscured by dust and cobwebs, or cleverly hidden amid bas-­‐‑reliefs, murals, or frescoes that adorn the walls.
+The tiny holes in the walls are obscured by dust and cobwebs, or cleverly hidden amid bas---reliefs, murals, or frescoes that adorn the walls.
 The DC to spot them is 15.
 With a successful DC 15 Intelligence (Investigation) check, a character can deduce the presence of the pressure plate from variations in the mortar and stone used to create